On Seidel representation in quantum K-theory of Grassmannians: Seidel action on

 Seidel representation on $QH^*(X)$ is generated by the operator $T=[X^{1^k}]\star$ on $QH^*(X)$ in \cite{Belk}, which maps a Schubert class $[X^\lambda]=[X^{I_\lambda}]$ to

 Together with the fact $T^r([X^{I_\lambda}])=q^{d_r(I_\lambda)}[X^{I_\lambda-r}]$, it follows that

-As an application of the Seidel representation, Belkale obtained the following in the poof of \cite[Theorem 10]{Belk}, which is stronger than the statement of his theorm. \begin{prop} Let $\lambda, \mu \in \mathcal{P}_{k, n}$.
+As an application of the Seidel representation, Belkale obtained the following in the proof of \cite[Theorem 10]{Belk}, which is stronger than the statement of his theorem. \begin{prop} Let $\lambda, \mu \in \mathcal{P}_{k, n}$.
 The smallest power $d_{\rm min}$ of $q$ appearing in $[X^\lambda]\star [X^\mu]$ in $QH^*(X)$ is the number Moreover, if the max is achieved for $r$, then

 \end{prop} \begin{remark} The above proposition was originally given in terms of jump sequences, and is equivalent to \cite[Corollary 6.2 and the $D_{\rm min}$-part of Theorem 7.1]{Post}. \end{remark} \begin{remark} The formula $T([X^\lambda])$ is a special case of Bertram's quantum Pieri rule \cite{Bert}, but does not rely on it.
 The quantum Pieri rule was reproved by using Seidel representation and the dimension constraint for $c_{\lambda, \mu}^{\nu, d}$ \cite{Belk}. \end{remark}